Employment rate

-The Organisation for Economic Co-operation and Development defines the employment rate as the employment-to-population ratio.
-This is a statistical ratio that measures the proportion of a country's working age population (statistics are often given for ages 15 to 64) that is employed.
+Employment rate, also called the employment-to-population ratio, is a statistical ratio that measures the proportion of a country's working age population (statistics are often given for ages 15 to 64) that is employed.
 This includes people that have stopped looking for work.
 The International Labour Organization states that a person is considered employed if they have worked at least 1 hour in "gainful" employment in the most recent week.

 The employment-to-population ratio is usually calculated and reported periodically for the economy by the national agency of statistics.